Chart Color Schemes

 Health performance in Whyalla Stuart is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Conversely, 55.9% report no medical ailments, lower than the Rest of SA's 65.6%.
-The area has 21.6% residents aged 65 and over (1,445 people).
-Senior health outcomes align with the general population's profile.
+Meanwhile, 55.9% of residents declare themselves completely clear of medical ailments, compared to 65.6% across Rest of SA.
+The area has 21.6% of residents aged 65 and over (1,440 people).
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health